The Role of Self-Compassion in Healing

 self-compassion, healing trauma, trauma-informed, somatics, inner child, emotional wellbeing, mind-body healing, faster eft, tapping, anxiety, depression, nervous system regulation, self love, confidence, grief, mental health, chronic illness, pain

-As a somatic mind-body practitioner, I’ve seen firsthand how self-compassion can transform lives, both with my clients and in my own healing journey.
-By understanding the interplay between self-compassion, the nervous system, and the healing of trauma and chronic issues, we can pave the way for profound and lasting change.
+As a somatic mind-body practitioner, I’ve seen firsthand how self-compassion can support meaningful shifts in people’s lives – both in my work with clients and in my own journey.
+By understanding the relationship between self-compassion, the nervous system, and healing, we can begin to cultivate more safety, resilience, and capacity within ourselves.

 The Foundation of Self-Compassion